codecombat/codecombat/docs/PRODUCT_RULES.md

 - Mission 03 introduces booleans, `true`, `false`, `const`, assignment with `=`, reuse of a named value, the English word `always`, and `hero.isTrue(boolean)`.
 - Mission 03 has completed starter code.
 The learner validates it by executing it without needing to edit it.
 - Mission 04 is the first `if` mission.
 It introduces `hero.readSign()`, return values, `if`, braces and comparison, while referring back to constants and assignment learned in mission 03.
+- Mission 04 must not repeat dedicated concept cards for `const`, constants or assignment.
+Its learning guide contains one card for the `hero.readSign()` return value, one card for `if`, and one card for comparison with `===`.
 - Mission 14 is an intentional infinite-loop demonstration using `while (true)`.
 - Mission 15 is the first later mission using `while (!hero.isAtGoal())`.
 - Later missions introduce `else`, `else if`, logical operators, loops, mutable variables, remainder and nested loops when first used.